[Edit] Since publishing this blog post, I wrote a Medium gaming-related article about the top five puzzle games in my opinion for the Playstation 4.

 If you click the story above, you will see all of my own multimedia (including this graphic above) as I interviewed developers, shot video of upcoming titles, took pictures of the event, etc. all using my iPad Pro.
 I pitched the story for a while to various gaming media, but they all seemed to already have had people at the event or were not interested.
 Thus, I published it here on this site as an example of the type of coverage I can provide.

-To sum it up, I would love to get into a bigger gaming publication like Eurogamer or Polygon or even GVMERS, as the video above shows them looking for writers, but I am open to various endeavours and opportunities.
+To sum it up, I would love to get into a bigger gaming publication like Eurogamer, Polygon or similar opportunities.
 I would not mind even doing some game script writing in the future or work with an actual indy development studio.
 I have started to work on some script ideas for games before, as you can see here:

 I have also covered the nascent media when it comes to gaming known as virtual reality.
 Here is an example of my coverage of this medium full of immense potential: